alexhowell2a/alexhowell2a.github.io/_pages/terms.md

 ### Children's Privacy

-Our Service does not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from anyone under the age of 13.
-If You are a parent or guardian and You are aware that Your child has provided Us with Personal Data, please contact Us.
-If We become aware that We have collected Personal Data from anyone under the age of 13 without verification of parental consent, We take steps to remove that information from Our servers.
+Our Service does not collect, nor retain any personally identifiable information from anyone, regardless of age.
+If You are a parent or guardian and You have any worries or questions related to Your or Your child's security while using our Service, please contact Us.

-If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.

 ### Links to Other Websites